Dissociative Seizures: A Comprehensive Guide

 The primary goal of treatment for dissociative seizures is to address the underlying psychological factors contributing to the episodes.
 Treatment options may include:

-• Psychotherapy: Psychotherapy, such as cognitive-behavioral therapy (CBT) or psychodynamic therapy, can help individuals identify and address the root causes of their dissociative seizures.
+- Psychotherapy: Psychotherapy, such as cognitive-behavioural therapy (CBT) or psychodynamic therapy, can help individuals identify and address the root causes of their dissociative seizures.

 It is important for individuals with dissociative seizures to work closely with healthcare professionals specializing in neurology and mental health.
 A multidisciplinary approach involving neurologists, psychiatrists, psychologists, and other healthcare providers can provide comprehensive care and support.